menu icon

 Moroccan roasted carrots ingredients.

 • Carrots - Carrots are the star of the show here!
 Whenever possible, I love buying seasonal and local carrots.
-Even in Wisconsin, I'm able to find local carrots in winter at my local co-op!
-If you have a similar co-op or farmers market available to you in cooler weather, it's definitely worth a try.
+Even in Wisconsin, I'm able to find local carrots in winter at my local co-op.
+If you have a similar co-op or farmers market available to you in cooler weather, take a look around and see what you can find locally.

-• Tahini sauce - We'll also be using a simplified version of my go-to tahini sauce with a smaller yield, though feel free to make that exact recipe if you want to!
-It's a good one.
+• Tahini sauce - We'll also be using a simplified version of my go-to tahini sauce with a smaller yield, though feel free to make that exact recipe if you want more!
 For a bit of sweetness, you could also use the tahini maple drizzle recipe from my harissa roasted sweet potatoes.

-• Moroccan spices - This includes cinnamon, cumin, turmeric, cayenne, salt, and pepper.
+• Moroccan spice blend - GAH it's so good.
+Cinnamon, cumin, turmeric, cayenne, salt, and pepper.
 Lately I've been grinding my own spices in a mortar and pestle (affiliate link), and I ground up some cumin seeds fresh for this recipe.
 Out of this world, highly recommend!

 Carrot slices seasoned with Moroccan spices.